-Parameters terms (str or Sequence[str], Token or Sequence[Token]) - One or more terms over which to average emotional valences.
+Parameters terms - One or more terms over which to average emotional valences.
 Note that only nouns, adjectives, adverbs, and verbs are included.

 Note: If the resource was initialized with word_rep="lemmapos", then string terms must have matching parts-of-speech appended to them like TERM#POS.
 Only "n" => noun, "v" => verb, "a" => adjective, and "r" => adverb are included in the data.